anis/vagrant-lamp/README.md

 Vagrant-web provides you a [Vagrant][3] configuration for setting up a clean web development environment on a Windows machine (although it would probably work on any other host OS).

 By default, you'll get:
-* a samba share: most performant and symlinks-problem-free way to share folders with your guest machine
+* a samba share: most performant way to share folders with your guest machine (and symlinks-problem-free)
 * a private network
 * a running [Puppet][6] provisioning, coupled with [Librarian-Puppet][5], for an easy customization